This a short story about curiosity, obsession, and one of the greatest cover-ups of all time. Also: Greek gods.

 They lived long ago, long before Prometheus: four princes of the First City.
 They sailed sleek ampule-crafts and hunted plesiosaurs with sonic harpoons.
-They had bright, open houses with bright bountiful vegetable gardens up top and cool flickering story-caves down below, all of it powered by ambrosia reactors.
+They had airy open houses with bountiful vegetable gardens up top and cool flickering story-caves down below, all of it powered by ambrosia reactors.
 They were bold, bright-souled brothers.
 Three had wives and children; their daughters sailed child-sized ampule-crafts of their own.

 When the flood came, they were ready.
 They had an ark.
 I mean, of course they had an ark.
 They were rich.

-But Zeus, newly-crowned king of the gods, wanted no survivors, man or giant, rich or poor.
+But Zeus, usurper king of the gods, wanted no survivors, man or giant, rich or poor.
 He wanted a clean slate.
 So, he ran the ark against the rocks and cast everyone aboard into the sea.
 Their fates he left to his brother Poseidon, except for the princes: them, he plucked from the waves.

 He split their souls from their bodies, and their bodies he buried in the garden beneath the golden apples.
 There they lay, trapped and hidden, while their souls ranged and raced the skies, desperately searching.
 Clouds swirled and storms blew.

 Talk about renewable energy.
 Boreas ran on pure rage; Notus’s grief pulled him stumbling forward; and Zephyr was forever fleeing death.
 All of them were fervent, frantic, and really quite insane.

 He had been the youngest and shrewdest of the brothers.
 Now, as the East Wind, he quietly assessed his situation.
 He knew the First City was gone forever, and he suspected his body was gone with it.
 But... that was an opportunity, wasn’t it?

 "Eurus, the East Wind, was the least important of the brothers."